 My children absolutely love Dunkin’ Donuts donut holes and ever since being gluten free, they want them even more.
 So, now our only option these days is to make our own.
 These actually turned out pretty easy to make and mighty tasty too!

 Clean Chocolate Donut Holes that Actually Taste Good.
 REAL Good!

-> The whole grain spelt flour is light and airy and much more mild in flavor compared to wheat.
-And the date sugar tastes very similar to brown sugar and cooks just the same.
+The date sugar tastes very similar to brown sugar and cooks just the same.
 By the way, you do not need to dehydrate and grind your own dates either.
 Date sugar can be bought in packaged form just like regular sugar.

-> Oh, and if you are more of a “whole” donut kind of person, here’s a gluten-free donut recipe that is equally as tasty.
+Oh, and if you are more of a “whole” donut kind of person, here’s a gluten-free donut recipe that is equally as tasty.

 - 2 1/4 cup 1-for-1 gluten free flour (like this one from King Arthur)

 - 1 teaspoon baking soda

 - 3/4 cup unsweetened raw cacao powder (like this one from Navitas Naturals)